Causal-DRF: Conditional Kernel Treatment Effect Estimation using Distributional Random Forest: Introduction

-As such, we continue the approach of using DRF to estimate the CKTE, improving on the approach in \citet{näf2023confidence}.
-Inspired by the ``causal forest'' algorithm \citep{wager2018estimation}, we change the splitting criterion in DRF to estimate the CKTE directly from just one forest fit applied to both groups.
-Previous work has emphasized the importance of direct estimation in the case of the CATE, see, e.g., \citet{GRFDistributionalCausalEffects} and the references therein.
-In particular, this direct estimation, as opposed to estimating each embedding separately, can lead to marked improvements in estimation.
+We build on the DRF-based approach of \citet{näf2023confidence} for estimating the CKTE.
+Specifically, inspired by causal forests \citep{wager2018estimation}, we modify the DRF splitting criterion so that the CKTE is estimated directly from a single forest fit shared across both groups.
 We refer to our new method as ``Causal-DRF''.
-Adapting the results derived in \citet{näf2023confidence}, we show how an asymptotically valid test of $H_0 \colon \norm{\tauk}_{\H}=0$, as well as uniformly valid confidence bands around $\tauk(\ybf)$, can be constructed.
-This is notoriously difficult for kernel approaches, as laid out, for instance, in \citet{martineztaboada2023efficient}; because kernel-based tests involve degenerate U-statistics, approximating the (asymptotic) distribution, even if known, is computationally intensive.
-This is solved in \citet{martineztaboada2023efficient} for the kernel treatment effect using data splitting, allowing for an elegant asymptotic normality result for their test statistic.
+Adapting the results derived in \citep{näf2023confidence}, we show how an asymptotically valid test of $H_0 \colon \norm{\tauk}_{\H}=0$, as well as uniformly valid confidence bands around $\tauk(\ybf)$, can be constructed.
+This is notoriously difficult for kernel approaches, as laid out, for instance, in \citep{martineztaboada2023efficient}; because kernel-based tests involve degenerate U-statistics, approximating the (asymptotic) distribution, even if known, is computationally intensive.
+This is solved in \citep{martineztaboada2023efficient} for the kernel treatment effect using data splitting, allowing for an elegant asymptotic normality result for their test statistic.
 In contrast, in our methodology an additional resampling step in the forest construction provides a natural approximation of the sampling distribution of our test statistic for fixed $\xbf$ without increasing the complexity of the algorithm.
 This allows for the construction of an asymptotically valid test of $H_0\colon\PYgXz=\PYgXo$ as well as uniformly valid confidence bands for the witness function from one fit of the forest.
-Our Causal-DRF thus brings similar advantages to the estimation of the CKTE as the widely known causal-forest of \citet{wager2018estimation} brought to the CATE estimation.
+Our Causal-DRF thus brings similar advantages to the estimation of the CKTE as the widely known causal-forest of \citep{wager2018estimation} brought to the CATE estimation.